rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 >   mathematics and natural science far exceeds the self-contained boundaries
 >   within which it was first developed. [@Schumm_2004_Deep_Down_Things, 144]

+>   As far as the laws of mathematics refer to reality, they are not certain;
+>   and as far as they are certain, they do not refer to reality. [@Einstein_1922_Geometry_and_Experience]

+>   At first blush it seems to us that the theories last only a day
+>   and that ruins upon ruins accumulate.
+>   Today the theories are born, tomorrow they are the fashion,
+>   the day after tomorrow they are classic,
+>   the fourth day they are superannuated,
+>   and the fifth they are forgotten. [@Poincare_2014_The_Foundations_of_Science_Science]

+TODO: find page number for Poincar\'{e}.

 ### Realism and anti-realism